oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-what-is-the-best-tool-for-your-email-marketing/rule.md

-            1. ​​​See what links in a newsletter they clicked on​
+            1. See what links in a newsletter they clicked on
-            2. ​​See this data from a CRM record)
+            2. See this data from a CRM record)